 These are significant moves.
 A 35.8% decline is over 70% of the way to the 50% threshold that would wipe out UVIX, and only about 54% of the way to the 67% threshold for UVXY.

-This means UVIX has come considerably closer to theoretical wipeout than UVXY during actual historical events.
-While we’ve never seen a 50% decline, a 35.8% decline proves that extreme volatility collapses can approach that territory.
+This means UVIX has come considerably closer to theoretical wipeout than UVXY.
+While we’ve never seen a 50% decline, but a 35.8% decline proves that extreme volatility collapses can approach that territory.

 For VIX futures to drop 50% in a day, they would need to start around 30-40 and end near 15-20.
-We’ve seen 35.8%, so a 50% move isn’t some wild fantasy—it’s a roughly 40% bigger move than something that has actually happened.
-Still unprecedented, but within the realm of extreme market behavior rather than mathematical impossibility.
+Unprecedented, but it’s within the realm of extreme market behavior. it’s not mathematical impossibile.